mercybassey/k8s-log-collector/ReadME.md

 - `RESOURCE_TYPE`: Type of the Kubernetes resource (deployment or statefulset).
 - `RESOURCE_NAME`: Name of the Kubernetes resource (Deployment or StatefulSet).
 - `BUCKET_NAME`: Name of the AWS S3 bucket for log storage.
-- `LOG_LEVEL`: The logging level for controlling the verbosity of logs.
-Possible values include:
-  - `DEBUG`: Detailed information, useful for debugging.
-  - `INFO`: General information about the script's progress (default).
-  - `WARNING`: Indication of possible issues or unexpected behavior.
-  - `ERROR`: Indication of errors that do not prevent the script from running.
-  - `CRITICAL`: Critical errors that may lead to the termination of the script.

 ## Kubernetes Deployment